Prepare Your Business for the Corporate Sustainability Reporting Directive

 Get to grips with EU Sustainability Reporting Standards (ESRS)

-Companies having to comply with the CSRD from 2024 will have to do so by reporting in line with EU Sustainability Reporting Standards (ESRS).
+Companies required to comply have to do so by reporting in line with EU Sustainability Reporting Standards (ESRS).
 The ESRS are the new reporting standards set out in the CSRD.
 The standards ensure all companies impacted by the new mandate can report on their ESG information in a consistent way, easily comparable to others.
-By familiarising yourself with the reporting standards, you will be better positioned to transition to the new legislation upon its implementation.
+By familiarising yourself with the reporting standards, you will be better positioned to transition to the new legislation when your business is impacted by the directive.

 Collect and Monitor Data

-For the first time, the CSRD will require businesses to report on information concerning ESG information.
-Businesses will need to collect and provide data on their own operations across scope 1, 2, and 3, including stakeholders in their data collection and monitoring.
-It’s important to get a head start with this to become familiar with auditing ahead of the new reporting mandate.
+For the first time, the CSRD requires businesses to report on information concerning ESG information.
+Businesses now need to collect and provide data on their own operations across scopes 1, 2, and 3, including stakeholders in their data collection and monitoring.

 To comply with CSRD, the data monitored must be both reliable and backed up with substantial evidence and figures.
-For the simplest and more streamlined route of obtaining this information, Positive Planet can provide a full carbon calculation of scope 1, 2, and 3 operations.
-Our user-friendly processes fast track businesses through the carbon accounting stage.
+For the simplest and most streamlined route of obtaining this information, Positive Planet can provide a full carbon calculation of your scope 1, 2, and 3 operations.
+Our user-friendly processes fast-track businesses through the carbon accounting stage.

 Integrate Reporting

-For businesses who fall under the CSRD, management reporting must be both reliable and transparent.
-It’s important that guidelines and frameworks are closely followed throughout this process.
-This allows affected businesses to generate substance behind their claims with trusted third party support.
-This will help comply with the new reporting mandate and solidify your data.
+For businesses that fall under the CSRD, management reporting must be both reliable and transparent.
+Guidelines and frameworks must be closely followed throughout this process.
+This allows affected businesses to generate substance behind their claims with trusted third-party support.
+This will help you comply with the directive and solidify your data.

 At Positive Planet, we use the GHG Protocol as our reporting guidance for heightened accuracy in our calculations.
 For carbon reduction plans, we follow the Science Based Targets initiative (SBTi) framework for target setting to ensure credibility throughout the decarbonisation process.